-As hard as even the most dedicated of eco warriors may try, it can be tough (if not impossible) to resist the urge to compare and compete when it comes to consumerism.
+As hard as even the most dedicated of eco-warriors may try, it can be tough (if not impossible) to resist the urge to compare and compete when it comes to consumerism.
 But don’t be too hard on yourself – multi-billion dollar corporate machines funnel massive budgets into marketing – making us feel that their most recent product, is a must-buy, that their latest release, is essential.
-This world has led to a vicious cycle of purchase and repeat, in order to keep up with ‘The Jones’ – our friends, family and associates who we look up to.
+This world has led to a vicious cycle of purchase and repeat, to keep up with ‘The Jones’ – our friends, family, and associates who we look up to.

 The Jones – they have a lot to answer for and if you want to step out of the habit of purchasing at the expense of the planet – with consumer items bought then disregarded only a relatively short while later, here’s what you must do…